George Floyd’s Death Puts Spotlight On Controversial Syndrome Called ‘Excited Delirium’

 Officer Thomas Lane, who was holding down Floyd’s feet, asked if they should put him on his side.
 “I am worried about excited delirium or whatever.”

-“That’s why we have him on his stomach,” Chauvin, who has since been fired from the department and charged with second-degree murder and second-degree manslaughter, replied, showing no emotion as Floyd fell unconscious and stopped breathing.
+“Well that’s why we got the ambulance coming,” Chauvin, who has since been fired from the department and charged with second-degree murder and second-degree manslaughter, replied, showing no emotion as Floyd fell unconscious and stopped breathing.

 It’s perhaps not surprising that Lane voiced concerns about excited delirium.
 In many police training guides and presentations, officers are told that people with excited delirium possess “superhuman strength” and are impervious to pain.
 “There’s no subtlety about the intensity of energy, the physicality.
 It doesn’t seem like you’re dealing with anything human,” William Everett, a self-described expert on excited delirium, is quoted saying in a Standards & Training lesson plan.